• Resources

 At Fujifilm, we offer a total solution system with ink system integration and printheads.
 Our Group provides inkjet inks and pigment dispersions to OEM customers.
 Other Fujifilm divisions develop printers.
 Our access to people with experience using either another manufacturer’s machines or ours means we have seen every problem within our business units and can help customers.

 We have the R&D team available on-site and when we’re working on a UV project, we have the resources to help.
 There is an analytical department where we can work through a lot of testing and an integration engineering facility in Cambridge, UK.
-If we’re looking at printheads or ink systems, weget them involved.
-Then, we have many resources in Japan, including the world-class Advanced Marketing Research Laboratory.
+If we’re looking at printheads or ink systems, we get them involved.
+Then, we have many laboratory resources in Japan with extensive experience in inkjet.

 Confidentiality is strictly preserved within each project